Best Way to Get PR in Australia for Indians in 2025

 2. Skilled Visa

-- Skilled Independent Visa (Subclass 189): This skilled independent visa is for skilled workers who are not sponsored by an employer, state, or family member.
+- Skilled Independent Visa (Subclass 189): This Skilled Independent Visa Subclass 189 is for skilled workers who are not sponsored by an employer, state, or family member.
 It is a points-based visa where you need to meet the eligibility criteria and score a minimum number of points to apply.

 - Skilled Work Regional (Provisional) Visa (Subclass 491): This is a points-based visa for skilled workers who want to live and work in a designated regional area in Australia.
-It requires sponsorship by a state or territory government or an eligible family member living in a designated area.
+The Subclass 491 visa requires sponsorship by a state or territory government or an eligible family member living in a designated area.

 3. Working Holiday Visa